 - Illustrate and clarify the process of crisis intervention by means of case studies.

 - Analyze and discuss the effects of trauma on the behavioral, affective, somatic, interpersonal, cognitive, and spiritual aspects of a person.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will participate in 4 Discussion Board Forums designed to allow the student to interact with course materials.
-Student posts have a suggested scope of about 500 words.
-In addition to carrying on the discussion in the student’s thread, the student must post at least 1 reply (suggested scope of about 250 words) to a classmate in the thread he or she creates.
-The student must incorporate and synthesize course materials, support his or her assertions using scholarly research, and use current APA format.
+Discussions are collaborative learning experiences.
+Therefore, the student will participate in 4 Discussions designed to allow the student to interact with course materials.
+Student discussions have a suggested scope of about 500 words.
+In addition to carrying on the discussion in the student’s thread, the student must post at least 1 discussion reply (suggested scope of about 250 words) to a classmate in the discussion thread he or she creates.
+The student must incorporate and synthesize course materials, support his or her assertions using scholarly research, and use current Turabian format.

 The student will develop a notebook that must include at least 1 local, state, and national referral resource for each dimension of crisis care, as specified in assignment guidance and the grading rubric.

 SIPR Quizzes (14)

 Each quiz will cover the Learn material for its respective AACC Suicide PAIR Certification Program DVD presentation.
 Each quiz will be open-book/open-notes, contain 10 multiple-choice and true/false questions, and have a time limit of 30 minutes.
 At the conclusion of the course, the student is encouraged to submit the AACC final exam electronic scan form, included in his or her AACC workbook, with his or her quiz answers to the AACC to achieve Suicide PAIR Certification.